Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Ukrainian army has received 18 Bohdana self-propelled artillery systems, weapons produced in Ukraine and donated by Denmark, Ukrainska Pravda reported on September 15.

-Danish Defense Minister Troels Lund Poulsen said he ordered 18 Bohdana guns from Ukrainian manufacturers in July, which have just been delivered to the Ukrainian army.
+Danish Defense Minister Troels Lund Poulsen said he ordered 18 Bohdana guns from Ukrainian manufacturers in July, which were just delivered to the Ukrainian army.

 Chiến sự Ukraine ngày 935: Kyiv bác tin đề xuất ngừng bắn, Nga pháo kích vào Pokrovsk- Ảnh 3.